Nereare/ubs.todo/README.md

 This is a complete task:

 ```
-x 2011-03-03 Call Mom
+x 2011-03-03 Email manager
 ```

-These are not complete tasks.
+These are **not** complete tasks.

 ```
 xylophone lesson
-X 2012-01-01 Make resolutions
+X 2012-01-01 Study nem consensus
-(A) x Find ticket prices
+(A) x Find new prescriptions
 ```

 We use a lowercase x so that completed tasks sort to the bottom of the task list using standard sort tools.

 ### Rule 2: The date of completion appears directly after the x, separated by a space.

 For example:

 ```
-x 2011-03-02 2011-03-01 Review Tim's pull request +TodoTxtTouch @github
+x 2011-03-02 2011-03-01 Schedule meeting +schedule @self
 ```

 If you’ve prepended the creation date to your task, on completion it will appear directly after the completion date.
 This is so your completed tasks sort by date using standard sort tools.
-Many Todo.txt clients discard priority on task completion.
-To preserve it, use the `key:value` format described below (e.g. `pri:A`)

 With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.

 ## Additional File Format Definitions